SpencerWBarnes/reasonable-recipes/README.md

 Lodestones are a fun way of navigating to keep players immersed without using coordinates.
 A netherite ingot?!
 Does _anyone_ any these things with that sort of cost?
 Using a compass in place of a netherite ingot leans into the lore of syncing a compass to point towards a lodestone.

+> Ha!
+Mojang agreed with me and as of Snapshot 25w02a updated the recipe to be even cheaper, with an iron ingot.
+Leaving this recipe as is until the new recipe is officially released, then I will remove it.

 **The fix:** Add a recipe that uses a compass.

 <details>